Parasharam-DevOps/DevOpsHub/DevOps-Interview/DevOps-Interview-Q-&-A.md

-# DevOps interview Questions and Answers.
+# DevOps Interview Questions and Answers.

 ## 1. Can you explain the difference between continuous integration and continuous delivery?